Get Your Home Value →

 Each point is a published report's single-family median.
 The line fills in as new monthly reports are added.
 Annual and quarterly anchors are noted in the archive below.

 The mix is doing a lot of work here.
 Sand Hollow Resort, Copper Rock, and Dixie Springs all trade against the short-term-rental overlay zoning.
 STR-eligible homes price as small businesses with cash flow attached.
 Homes outside the overlay trade as local Hurricane housing.
-When April closings tilted toward the STR-eligible side of the market, the citywide median jumped.
-The underlying local market did not.
+When April closings tilted toward the STR-eligible side, the citywide median jumped; when May tilted back toward standard housing, it fell.
+The swing is which homes closed, not what they are worth.
+Underneath it, May actually sped up: the pending pipeline ran 60% ahead of last May and listings cleared the shelf faster.

 What it means if you are selling: knowing which side of the STR zoning line your home is on is the most important pricing question, more than square footage, more than the view.
-A strong launch price, the right buyer pool, and clear documentation of STR status are doing the work.
+A strong launch price, the right buyer pool, and clear documentation of STR status are doing the work, and a single month's citywide median tells you very little about your specific home.
+The fastest read for your address is the what your Hurricane home is worth page, and the full guide to selling your Hurricane home covers how I take it to market.

 The local layer